Creative Arts with Performance Arts BA (Hons) top-up

 Entry Requirements: Foundation Degree in Acting Performance or an FD/HND in a relevant subject area

-The BA (Hons) Performance Arts will allow you to extend your skills and knowledge from a Foundation Degree or HND to honours level.
+The BA (Hons) Creative Arts with Performance Arts will allow you to extend your skills and knowledge from a Foundation Degree or HND to honours level.
 It provides an opportunity to engage in the process of creating, performing and realising performance products according to your specialist interest.

 The course also focuses on employability in the industry and clear links are forged between the development of high level performance skills and the individual personal development in relation to career aspirations.
 The course culminates in an end of year show in which you are invited to showcase your work as an emerging practitioner within the field of performance.